 The Graduate School at Western Carolina University awarded its first graduate degrees in 1952.
 Since that time, it has continuously broadened its offerings.
 Programs offered by the Graduate School lead to sixteen master’s degrees with more than fifty options in the different professional and academic areas.
 The education specialist and doctoral degree in educational leadership are also offered.

 Master of Arts: Majors in History (American or European concentration), English, and psychology (clinical, school, and general experimental).

-Master of Arts in Education: Majors in educational administration (two-year college), counseling (school), elementary education, middle grades education, special education general (with concentrations in behavioral disorders, learning disabilities, mental retardation, and severe and profound disabilities), educational supervision (curriculum-instruction, instructional technology specialist-computers, international studies), and in two-year college teaching with majors in biology, English, mathematics, physical education, and individually approved multi-disciplinary studies.
+Master of Arts in Education: Majors in educational administration (two-year college), counseling (school), elementary education, middle grades education, special education general (with concentrations in behavioral disorders, learning disabilities, mental retardation, and severe and profound disabilities), and educational supervision (curriculum-instruction, instructional technology specialist-computers, international studies).

 Master of Arts in Teaching: Options in Art, Biology, Chemistry, English, Mathematics, Physical Education, Reading, Social Sciences, and Special Education general (with a concentration in learning disabilities/mental retardation)